WinVector/replyr/issues/SparkNAIssue.md

 `NA` issue while using `sparklyr`, `Spark2`, and `dplyr`.
+It also looks like several places `NA` and `""` are confused and reversed.

 It thank `NA`'s can be represented in Spark2, they are definitely behaving as something different than a blank string.
-They are also error-out.
+They are also erroring-out.

 <!-- Generated from .Rmd.
 Please edit that file -->
 ``` r